 - Apply for graduation through the Office of Registration and Records.

-- Pass all required Praxis II test(s) for their area(s) of certification.
-Documented proof of a passing score must be submitted to the Certification, Field Placements and School Partnerships Office prior to student teaching.
-Spanish, Chinese and ESL students must also provide documented proof of a passing score on the ACTFL – OPI and WPT (as applicable) prior to student teaching.
+- Pass all required Praxis test(s) for their area(s) of certification.
+Official score reports from ETS must be submitted to the Certification, Field Placements and School Partnerships Office prior to clinical practice.
+Spanish, Chinese and ESL students must also provide documented proof of a passing score on the ACTFL – OPI and WPT (as applicable) prior to clinical practice.

 - Meet the NJ Physiology and Hygiene requirement.